abh676/flask-app/README.md

 # flask-app

 This is a cart application with three pages.
+All the pages are linked together using flask framework

 The first page contains thel ist of 20 products to look out for, from amazon and flipkart.

 Libraries used: